brikis98/yevgeniy-brikman-homepage/_posts/2020-08-11-postcapitalism-a-guide-to-our-future.md

 ## Capitalism is on the verge of collapse

 The core argument of the book is that (neoliberal) capitalism is on the verge of collapse.
-Capitalist economies go through crises on a roughly 50 year cycle, and while the economy has recovered in the past, there have been a number of critical changes in the modern world that will require a fundamental rethinking of how the economy works.
+Capitalist economies go through crises on a roughly 50-year cycle, and while the economy has recovered in the past, there have been a number of critical changes in the modern world that will require a fundamental rethinking of how the economy works.

 ## The changes leading to collapse